 - Causing awkwardness because what they said was out of tune

 - Don’t pick up on the mood of the room or the person they’re talking to, so they create a disconnect with the one they’re talking to without understanding it

-- Making people upset because they make plump jokes
+- Making people upset because they make plump or offensive jokes

-- Getting stressed when they talk to someone new (especially if it’s an intimidating person or an attractive person)
+- Getting stressed when they talk to someone new (especially if it’s an intimidating or attractive person)

 - Avoiding social interaction or trying to get out of social situations

 So what are some practical strategies for how to stop being socially inept?